Drawing an Aerial Perspective Landscape - Step 1

 In the Land Area, draw three evenly spaced skylines across the paper:

-In the lower section of the landscape area, draw the outline of nearby rooftops across the sheet of paper.
-Focus the detail on domestic chimney shapes, some of which may be larger suggesting that they are closer to the viewer while others may be smaller suggesting that they are slightly further away.
-This starts to create an illusion of depth within a single outline.
+- The lowest skyline focuses on nearby rooftops.
+The detail here may include domestic chimney shapes, some of which may be larger suggesting that they are closer to the viewer while others may be smaller suggesting that they are slightly further away.
+This starts to create an illusion of depth within a single skyline.

-In the middle section of the landscape area, draw the outline of more distant rooftops across the paper.
-The detail here should include a greater variety of architectural shapes to create a mixture of domestic and industrial structures and the scale of the buildings should be smaller than the lower section.
+- The middle skyline includes middle distance rooftops.
+The detail here could include a greater variety of architectural shapes to create a mixture of domestic and industrial structures and the scale of the buildings should be smaller than the lower skyline.

-In the upper section of the landscape area, draw a skyline across the paper.
-The detail here should include high-rise buildings and towers that would be visible from a distance.
-The scale of the buildings should be smaller than those in the middle section.
+- The top skyline is the distant horizon.
+The detail here should include high-rise buildings and towers that would be visible from afar.
+The scale of the buildings should be smaller than those in the middle skyline.